Första kammaren

 During a large portion of the long tenure of power for the Social Democrats (between 1932 and 1976), the party remained in control of legislation thanks to its strong position in the First Chamber.
 If the two chambers made contradictory decisions in budgetary matters, they were required to meet in joint assembly to make a "coherent" decision on the issue.
-In other matters, no legislative outcomes could be established if the two houses were in disagreement, but issues could re-addressed by submitting a new proposal.
+In other matters, no legislative outcomes could be established if the two houses were in disagreement, but issues could be re-addressed by submitting a new proposal.
 Co-ordination between the two chambers was facilitated by the Riksdag having standing joint committees composed of members from both chambers.
 This is rare for two-chamber systems, which generally only employ temporary joint mediation committees to resolve a dispute between the chambers, or reserve standing joint committees for very narrow functions.